 Jaakkola’s doctoral research is the first Finnish dissertation to focus on Paavo Heininen’s musical style and the music in the Silkkirumpu opera.
 The research also provides new insights into Eeva-Liisa Manner as a poet.

-Public examination of the doctoral dissertation of Inkeri Jaakkola
+Public defence of the doctoral dissertation of Inkeri Jaakkola

 26 September 2020 at 4 p.m.